ClusterCockpit/cc-doc/content/en/docs/webinterface/views/myjobs.md

 ## Job List

 The job list displays all jobs started by your username on the systems.
 Additional filters will always respect this limitation.
 For a detailed description of the job list component, see the [related documentation]({{< ref "joblist" >}} "Job List").

+### Job Compare

+The job list also allows comparison of either user selected jobs or of all job listed, if the total number of jobs does not exceed 500 matches.
+For a detailed description of the job list component, see the [related documentation]({{< ref "jobcompare" >}} "Job Compare View").